 Stir once during cooking.

-Unwrap caramels and put them in a large bowl with the milk.
-Melt in the microwave in 20 or 30 second increments.
+Unwrap the caramels and put them in a large bowl with the milk.
+Melt in the microwave in 20 or 30-second increments.

-Be sure and stir the caramels between microwaving to help melt.
+Be sure and stir the caramels between microwaving to help them melt.
 Don't burn the caramel.

 Dip the caramel and pecan pieces into the chocolate.
 I use a potato peeler ( I know, weird) or a fork.
 Most times I use both together.

-I stab the caramel with the fork then dip it into the chocolate.
-Next I hold the opposite side of the caramel piece with the potato peeler while the excess chocolate drips off.
-Place the chocolate covered candy on parchment paper.
+I stab the caramel with the fork and then dip it into the chocolate.
+Next, I hold the opposite side of the caramel piece with the potato peeler while the excess chocolate drips off.
+Place the chocolate-covered candy on parchment paper.
 Now is the time to salt the chocolate before it gets firm.
-Put the candy in freezer or refrigerator to set up.
-That’s it.
-Enjoy!
+Put the candy in the freezer or refrigerator to help it set faster.

 I also made Chocolate Haystacks with Butterfinger Bites, dry roasted peanuts, peanut butter, and chow mien noodles.